clastix/kamaji-etcd/docs/monitoring.md

     --create-namespace
 ```

-The `kamaji-etcd` Helm Chart optionally provides a ServiceMonitor to instrument Prometheus scraping `etcd` metrics:
+The `kamaji-etcd` Helm chart includes an optional `ServiceMonitor` for Prometheus, enabling it to scrape `etcd` metrics:

 ```sh
 helm -n kamaji-etcd upgrade kamaji-etcd clastix/kamaji-etcd \